FireIsGood/fireis.dev/src/content/blog/the-longest-joke-in-the-world.md

 ## History

-**May 6th, 2007** &ndash; Original website _The Longest Joke in the World_ is created
+**May 6th, 2007** &ndash; Original website [_The Longest Joke in the World_](https://longestjokeintheworld.com) is

-The original site you instantly find is simply named [The Longest Joke in the World](https://longestjokeintheworld.com).
+created

+The original site you instantly find is simply named The Longest Joke in the World.com).
 It's an old looking site with the entire story and an addendum claiming that "joke was also a personality profile test" which lists ways of reading the document and associated predictions about them.
 Below all of this there is one last section revealing that the joke is 42 meters from top to bottom.

 While there is no given date of creation, a [Whois lookup](https://www.whois.com/whois/longestjokeintheworld.com) notes that the domain was registered on May 6th, 2007.
 There is also a seemingly broken note at the bottom listing "Visitors